 Moist, tender, and packed full of flavor, this Traeger Pulled Pork is easy to make and is guaranteed to excite your tastebuds.
 Smoked pulled pork is delicious any time of year on a bun with some barbecue sauce or just with a fork.

 Pulled Pork is one of my favorite meals.
-Whether I am making pulled pork sandwiches or eating it on the plate next to a salad, smoked pork is full of flavor and absolutely delicious.
-I have tried making pulled pork in the slow cooker, the dutch oven, the instant pot, and in the oven.
-I even own a bottle of liquid smoke that some of those recipes call for.
+Whether I am making pulled pork nachos, pulled pork sandwiches, or eating it on the plate next to a salad, smoked pork is full of flavor and absolutely delicious.

 Whether you go with a dry rub or a wet barbecue sauce, the flavorful taste you get from actual smoke is super delicious and tasty.
 I have made pulled pork in my propane vertical smoker, with charcoal in my Weber kettle, but those haven't been as easy as it is in my Traeger pellet smoker.

 If you are a seasoned old pro, go ahead and jump down to the recipe.
 If this is the first time you are trying to make pulled pork, these are some helpful tips for you.

 Give yourself plenty of time.
 Every long smoke is different and the cooking time will vary.
 A good rule of them is that when it is going to take over eight hours to smoke something, give yourself at least an extra three hours from when you plan on serving.
 Making smoked pulled pork takes over eight hours, so give yourself plenty of time.